 £95 per session

 If you genuinely cannot afford this fee – please get in touch and ask me about my low-income clinic where you can pay on a sliding scale depending on your circumstances.
-These would need to take place on a Tuesday, Wednesday morning or Friday morning.
+These would need to take place on a Friday morning.

 Juno mums are able to access this for a substantial subsidised fee